LAST UPDATED: 5/5/2021

 Here is an example of a volunteering contract.

 You can volunteer for any udruga (non-profit organization) in Croatia.
-Here are some great organizations in Zagreb where you may volunteer either short or long-term.
+Here are some great organizations in Zagreb and some in Split where you may volunteer either short or long-term.
 We would also like to call out the fantastic organization udruga Domine in Split as a great place to volunteer.
 Read our profile about them here.

 Volonterski centar Zagreb (Volunteers’ Center Zagreb) is a NGO who promotes volunteering and serves as a relevant source of information about local and international volunteering.
 They mediate, educate, and counsel volunteers and volunteering organizations all across Croatia.